 In the first installment of the HR Hangout, we introduced how HR leaders are developing more influence and expertise among other executive leaders of their business.
-According to a study carried out by Harvard Business Review, Why Chief Human Resources Officers Make Great CFOs, this increased influence has led to a more collaborative environment between the modern HR leader and Finance leader – specifically when it comes to making critical, informed decisions that will have a widespread impact on the business.
+According to a study carried out by Harvard Business Review, Why Chief Human Resources Officers Make Great CEOs, this increased influence has led to a more collaborative environment between the modern HR leader and Finance leader – specifically when it comes to making critical, informed decisions that will have a widespread impact on the business.
 To make these decisions, trust must first be developed between HR and Finance leaders.
 Once developed, HR leaders are better positioned to introduce new policies and manage change.
 In this post, we’ll use some of those takeaways to cover how the HR leader can introduce a new mileage reimbursement policy that is not only compliant, but produces cost savings for the business.

 When evaluating and considering a mileage reimbursement policy, HR leaders should understand the following:

 - The difference between reimbursement and compensation under a flat car allowance reimbursement program.

 - How to implement a policy that is compliant with state and federal laws.